This site has limited support for your browser. We recommend switching to Chrome, Safari, or Firefox.

 They talk to you about the effectiveness of the medication Stan has taken and the potential to use another branded type if that doesn’t work.
 They explain that he will most likely need another dose of this medication 6-8 weeks from now.

-They advise you to look into a joint supplement to support the recovery of the joint itself, and with many options on the market you are recommended to a UK manufacturer Pure Feed.
-You look up their options and decide on their joint care product.
+They advise you to look into a joint supplement to support the recovery of the joint itself.

 Next your vet recommends you look at a new advanced magnetic product for horses called EQU StreamZ He suggests that Stan wears these magnetic bands alongside the medication and through his upcoming period of box rest.
 You search online for the UK manufacturer, StreamZ Global, and begin to read thousands of reviews.
 You get lost again, but this time with positivity and hope.
 Your natural scepticism for this type of product is outweighed by the recommendation by your vet and the affordable cost!